linkedin/eyeglass/README.md

 * `fullCssFilename`: The absolute path of the CSS file. (note: the file is not there yet, obviously)
 * `options`: The sassOptions as returned by the options generator (if provided).

+## Debugging

+Set the an environment variable `DEBUG="broccoli-eyeglass"` to get lots of debugging output that can help diagnose build issues -- especially issues with build caching and cache invalidation.

+Eyeglass-specific debugging can by enabled by setting `DEBUG="eyeglass:*"`

+For more details, see the documentation on [debug](https://github.com/visionmedia/debug).

 ## Examples

 Do you like examples?
 You’re in luck!